ocaml/flexdll/README.md

 the explicit resolution performed by `dlsym`.

 The function `flexdll_dlclose` must be used with caution.
-It decrements the reference counter to a given handle and release the DLL from memory when the counter reaches 0.
+It decrements the reference counter for the given handle and releases the DLL from memory when the counter reaches 0.
 After that time, symbols defined in this DLL are no longer used for resolution.
 You most probably don't want to close a DLL if you still hold pointers to some of its symbols.

 The two functions `flexdll_dump_exports` and `flexdll_dump_relocations`
-are used to display (to the standard output) the internal tables associated to a given DLL handle.
+are used to display (to the standard output) the internal tables associated with a given DLL handle.

 ## Command line for the flexlink wrapper